iyy0v/Youtube_downloader/README.md

 # Youtube_downloader
-A script to download a video from Youtube in different formats
+A script to download youtube video in different formats and resolutions

 ## Usage
 To use this script, you will need to have [Pytube][pytube] installed. <br />